-ANS: C PI ΓS: 1 REF: 39 OBJ: 02-9

-TOP: AACSB Reflection ve Thinking KEY: CB&E Model Produc t

-MSC: BLOOMS Level III Application
+PTS: 1 REF: 28-29 OBJ: 02-9 TOP: AACSB Reflective Thinking KEY: CB&E Model l Strateg gy MSC: BLOOMS Le vel III A Application

-- 91. The typical starting point of any firm's marketing mix is the: - a. analysis of what production equipment is available and owned by the company - b. design of the promotion campaign to be used for the product - c. selection of the places through which the good or service will be sold - d. determination of the product's price, enabling future revenues and budgets to be estimated - e. development of the good or service to be sold
+- 95. The typical starting point of any firm's marketing mix is the: - a. analysis of what production equipment is available and owned by the company. - b. design of the promotion campaign to be used for the product. - c. selection of the places through which the good or service will be sold. - d. determination of the product's price, enabling future revenues and budgets to be estimated. - e. development of the good or service to be sold.

-The product is the starting point for any marketing mix.
+The marketing mix typically starts with the product.
 Without it, pricing, distribution, and promotion are irrelevant.
 The production capacity can be changed to fit the proposed product.